ernestyalumni/2017GlobalAI2/README.md

 Thus, I chose to deploy the *[Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance)* as a metric, in relation to the *mode* (value that appears most often) of each feature (i.e. column).

+The implementation of the Levenshtein distance as a Python function is given in file `NLP_nltk.py`.

 ## Having a *Y* value, a target value

 In a supervised learning task, you need to have a *y* value, a target value, that the model predicts.
 Being that the [Global AI Hackathon Challenge pdf](https://drive.google.com/file/d/0B2gcVmaEcT3VWno4Y2JrU1RJaGM/view) specified for a "model [that] should be able to determine a level of credibility", I chose to assign uniformly-divided values between 0 and 1 for each of the "classes" given in column "Rating":